ll931217/ll931217.github.io/src/content/blog/typescript-best-practices.md

 }
 ```

 Interfaces can be extended and are generally preferred for public APIs, while type aliases are great for union types and more complex type definitions.
+There have been arguments that went into types vs interfaces, I would say choose whichever one you like.

 ## Use Union Types for Flexibility